mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 barrel.
 Changing the barrel is a simple matter of turning the knurled ring at the muzzle and pulling the barrel away, then inserting the alternate barrel and tightening the ring; this takes D3 rounds.
 The revolver can use both 13mm pistol cylinders and rifle chambered cylinders.
-The ZT- 28 comes with the same detachable shoulder stock as the ZT-18.
+The ZT-28 comes with the same detachable shoulder stock as the ZT-18.

 At TL9 the ZT-28 can be purchased gyro stabilized, removing the Bulky trait and adding one kilogram to weight and Cr400 to cost.